 A trial fitting is performed in the office to allow the patient to experience monovision correction.
-Lenses are fit according to the directions in the general
+Lenses are fit according to the directions in the general e.
+Discard Date on Solution Bottle Instruction for Use:

 Case history and standard clinical evaluation procedure should be used to determine the prognosis.
 Determine which eve is to be corrected for distance and which eve is to be corrected for near.
 Next determine the near add.
 With trial lenses of the proper power in place observe the reaction to this mode